Table of Contents

 Command without Model

-For all other Commands, you just need to inherit from CommandBase without any generic arguments.
-When we are working with a Command without a Model, we have no information about this entity we are working on.
+For all other Commands you just need to inherit from CommandBase without any generic arguments.
+When we are working with a Command without a Model, we have no information about the entity we are working on.
 So this kind of Command would need to have some properties that can contain an identifier for the entity we want to manipulate.

 public sealed class AreaDeleteCommand : CommandBase